 Mercer provides various executive compensation services to the Compensation Committee with respect to the Company's executive officers and other key employees.
-The services Mercer provides include advising the Compensation Committee on the principal aspects of the Company's executive compensation program and evolving best practices, and providing market information and analysis regarding the competitiveness of the Company's program design and the Company's award values in relationship to its performance.
+The services Mercer provides include advising the Compensation Committee on the principal aspects of the Company's executive compensation program and evolving best practices and providing market information and analysis regarding the competitiveness of the Company's award values in relationship to its performance.

 The Compensation Committee regularly reviews the services provided by its outside consultants and believes that Mercer is independent in providing executive compensation consulting services.
-The Compensation Committee conducted a review of its relationship with Mercer in 2017, and determined that Mercer's work for the Compensation Committee did not raise any conflicts of interest, consistent with the guidance provided under the Dodd-Frank Act, the SEC and the New York Stock Exchange.
-In making this determination, the Compensation Committee noted that during 2017:
+The Compensation Committee conducted a review of its relationship with Mercer in 2019 and determined that Mercer's work for the Compensation Committee did not raise any conflicts of interest, consistent with the guidance provided under the Dodd-Frank Act, SEC rules and New York Stock Exchange.
+In making this determination, the Compensation Committee noted that during 2019: